learn-co-curriculum/conditional-readme/README.md

 ```
 ### `elsif` Statements

 Sometimes, we want to control the flow of our program based on more than one condition.
 For example, if I am hungry, then I will get a snack.
 If I am thirsty, then I will get a drink of water.
-Otherwise, I will stay here and continue learning more about flow control.
+Otherwise, I will stay here and continue learning more about control flow.

 We can add additional layers of complexity to our `if` and `else` statements by using the `elsif` keyword.